-Okay, so unless you’re using the official Nvidia-supported version, it’s not ray tracing, exactly – technically, the rendering method modder Sonic Ether uses to create real-time global illumination in Minecraft is called path tracing.
+Okay, so unless you’re using the official Nvidia-supported version, it’s not ray tracing, exactly.
+Technically, the rendering method modder Sonic Ether uses to create real-time global illumination in Minecraft is called path tracing.
 The difference is that path tracing uses rays that bounce many times throughout a scene, but the effect is similar to that of ray tracing: gorgeously-lit and shadowed scenes, even in something as simple-looking as Minecraft, and it’s one of the best ways to play one of the best PC games ever.

-The results are pretty astonishing: beautiful beams of sunlight angle through a glass ceiling onto a shiny reflective floor, and a torch gives off a realistic warm glow in the second.
+The results are astonishing: beautiful beams of sunlight angle through a glass ceiling onto a shiny reflective floor, and a torch gives off a realistic warm glow in the second.
 You almost forget that you’re looking at Minecraft.
-Here’s what you can expect from Sonic Ether’s shader and how to get Minecraft ray tracing through this impressive pack, and what we know so far about the version of the mod that doesn’t require an RTX graphics card.
+Here’s what you can expect from Sonic Ether’s shader and how to get Minecraft ray tracing through this impressive pack, and what we know so far about the mod version that doesn’t require an RTX graphics card.

 Minecraft ray tracing

-Outside of the official support, you can also make ray tracing work in Minecraft, you can download Sonic Ether’s Unbelievable Shaders (SEUS) Renewed.
-The shader is currently in version 1.0.1, updated in February, 2020.
+Outside of the official support, you can also make ray tracing work in Minecraft by downloading Sonic Ether’s Unbelievable Shaders (SEUS) Renewed.
+The shader is currently in version 1.0.1, updated in February 2020.
 Here’s the description, “SEUS Renewed is a reinvention of the legacy versions of SEUS that brings you quality visuals at a reasonable performance using traditional rasterization-based rendering methods.
 There are some unreleased development versions of SEUS Renewed, but most of my development time lately goes into developing SEUS PTGI.”